Tips for Becoming a Licensed Teacher

 If you find areas that are difficult, we suggest reviewing the content assessment blueprints with your major advisor and your pedagogy assessment blueprints with your EDU advisor.

-3. Successfully complete student teaching, your portfolio, and all certification requirements while remaining in good standing as a teacher candidate. *For students who do their student teaching assignment locally, this includes the Short Term Urban Experience and Cross-Cultural Paper and Presentation.
+3. Successfully complete Decision Points 1, 2, and 3, including a student teaching assignment, and all certification requirements while remaining in good standing as a teacher candidate. *For students who do their student teaching assignment locally, this includes the Short Term Urban Experience.

 4. Make sure that you have valid CPR/AED Certification on file in the Education Office, as well as in your own electronic files.
 NOTE: CPR Certification expires after two years.